Is Our Chatbot Telling Lies? Assessing Correctness of an LLM-based Dutch Support Chatbot: Industrial Setting

 \begin{itemize} \item Indexing | Creates an index of all documents containing relevant information for a user.
 This step is done before the chatbot serves any answers.
-At the time of writing, AFAS indexes help documents. \item Search | Relevant documents are retrieved based on their similarity to the user message using embedding similarity \cite{RAGEmbedding} and keyword-matching techniques \cite{RAGTFIDF, RAGBM25}.
+At the time of writing, AFAS indexes help documents. \item Search | Relevant documents are retrieved based on their similarity to the user message using embedding similarity \citep{RAGEmbedding} and keyword-matching techniques \citep{RAGTFIDF, RAGBM25}.
 Figure \ref{fig:chatFlow} shows this step as \textit{Find Relevant Documents}. \item Prompting | This step combines the user message, relevant documents, and system prompt as a single message.
 The system prompt includes instructions and basic information, such as 'be friendly' and contact information.
 Since the chatbot relies on an LLM that is not fine-tuned on company data but is a generally trained model, the LLM requires necessary information to provide relevant responses.
 Relevant documents provide this information to the LLM.
 This is shown as \textit{Question + Context} from Chatbot to LLM in Figure \ref{fig:chatFlow}. \item Inference | The question + context is used to prompt an LLM, and the generated response is shown to the support team.
 This is depicted as the \textit{answer} from the LLM to the chatbot in Figure \ref{fig:chatFlow}. \end{itemize}

 We envision the chatbot to handle all kinds of questions, considering the unique jargon of the company/industry and the fact that it mainly serves Dutch users.
 Here, reference answers may not help since they are sparse and do not ensure a right response to unseen use cases.
+Unseen questions are expected, as we consider a user-driven chatbot \citep{10.1007/978-3-030-17705-8_13}.
+Users can ask a wide variety of questions, which means the metric must be prepared to handle unseen questions.
 Given these constraints, there is a need for a generic definition of what makes a right answer and how to measure it.